Unified.to

 StackOne supports real-time updates using native and synthetic webhooks, backed by polling where needed.
 Synthetic events run hourly by default and avoid PII caching, which helps with compliance.

-Unified.to delivers real-time updates with zero polling logic.
+Unified.to delivers updates using native and virtual webhooks, with data retrieved directly from source APIs instead of relying on scheduled polling.
 Webhooks—native where possible, virtual otherwise—push fresh data in a normalized schema directly to your backend.
 No sync jobs.
 No queue logic.
 Just current, structured data delivered instantly.

 Schema normalization without custom mapping